oraclesantamonica/hpc/Lab 300/Lab 3-2.md

     ![](./nat_gateway.png " ")

 ### **STEP 4: Mounting a drive**
-*Note: Only if the node shape has a NVMe attached (BM.HPC2.36 has one, not VM.Standard2.1), HPC machines have local NVMe storage but it is not mounted by default.*
+*Note: Only if the node shape has a NVMe attached (BM.HPC2.36 has one, not VM.Standard2.1), HPC machines have local NVMe storage but it is not mounted by default.
+Skip to Step 5 if using VM.Standard2.1*

 - SSH into your headnode and run the below commands